 SS #1: Increase in Household Income Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average earned income of households affected by this policy in dollars (increase). households affected by this policy prior to implementation of the activity (in dollars) income of households affected by this policy prior income of households affected by this policy prior Whether the outcome meets or exceeds the benchmark.
+Average earned income of households affected by this policy in dollars (increase). households affected by this Expected average earned income of households affected by this policy prior to implementation of the activity (in dollars).
+Actual average earned income of households affected by this policy prior to implementation (in dollars).
+Whether the outcome meets or exceeds the benchmark.

 SS #2: Increase in Household Savings Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-Average amount of savings/escrow of households affected by this policy in dollars (increase). amount of nousenoids affected by this policy prior to implementation of the activity savings/escrow amount of households affected by this policy after implementation savings/escrow amount of households affected by this policy after implementation Whether the outcome meets or exceeds the benchmark.
+Average amount of savings/escrow of households affected by this policy in dollars (increase). implementation of the activity (in dollars).
+This number may policy after implementation savings/escrow amount of households affected by this policy after implementation Whether the outcome meets or exceeds the benchmark.